nopnop2002/esp-idf-candump/README.md

 # Acceptance Filter
 The explanation about the acceptance filter is available [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/twai.html#acceptance-filter).
-There are diagrams of Bit layout of single filter mode and Bit layout of dual filter mode, but they are described in Right side MS Bit.
+There are diagrams of Bit layout of single filter mode and Bit layout of dual filter mode, but they are described in Right side MSBit.
 I've never seen a Right side MSBit before, so I thought it was a Left side MSBit.
 I was very confused.